adrianzysk/map/README.md

 # Map

-Simple app showing available cars on map with custom markers, popup and some filtering.
+Simple app showing available cars on map with custom markers, popup and filtering.

 ## Instalation